-Poster presented at the Alzheimer’s Association International Conference, Boston, 13–18 July 2013
+Poster presentation at the Alzheimer’s Association International Conference, Boston, 13–18 July 2013

 Cardiovascular pathology and diabetes are well-documented risk factors in Alzheimer’s dementia.
 We postulate that diabetes coupled with cardiac problems has an additional impact on the cognitive performance in demented and depressed people.
 The aim of this study was to investigate differences in the cognitive profiles of the patients with cardiovascular problems, versus those with both cardiac problems and diabetes.

 A total of 134 subjects with dementia and depression (96 females, 8 males) age of 77.3 ± 5.64 (67– 90), education (12.7 ± 3.30 years) underwent cognitive testing during their initial visits to the clinic.
 Data was collected from the charts of patients who have at least one of the following three cardiovascular pathologies: hypertension, dyslipidemia, and coronary artery disease (CAD) and are either without diabetes (subgroup 1) or with diabetes (subgroup 2).
 The cognitive battery included the Mini Mental State Exam (MMSE); clock drawing (CDT), verbal fluency category (VFC) and letters (VFL) tasks; simple motor speed (SMS), reaction time (RT), and go/no-go (GNG) tests.
 Performance, errors and average (ms) were calculated for 60 targets in these tests.
 Statistical analysis included descriptive statistics and Wilcoxon signed-rank test.